Oil & Gas industries

 Step 2: Build Industry Experience

 The BLS recommends that college students complete as many accounting internships as possible to gain the experience needed for CPA licensing requirements.
-Furthermore, job postings listed in August 2012 onCareerBuilder.com for oil and gas accountants showed that employers preferred applicants with at least 3-5 years of experience in the industry.
+Furthermore, job searching listed in August 2012 onCareerBuilder.com for oil and gas accountants showed that employers preferred applicants with at least 3-5 years of experience in the industry.

 Attend industry lectures.
 Representatives from some of the largest oil and gas companies are often asked to be guest lecturers in business and accounting classes.
 During these lectures, students have the opportunity to ask questions about individual companies and industry accounting practices.
 Many representatives also offer internship opportunities that may lead to full employment.